Overview

 María Marquine, PhD

-Dr. Marquine is an Associate Professor in the Department of Medicine (Geriatrics Division) and the Department of Psychiatry and Behavioral Sciences at Duke Univesrity, and is Associate Scientific Director for Research Career Development in the Duke Aging Center.
+Dr. Marquine is an Associate Professor in the Department of Medicine (Geriatrics Division) and the Department of Psychiatry and Behavioral Sciences at Duke University, and is Associate Scientific Director for Research Career Development in the Duke Aging Center.
 Originally from Uruguay, she is a bilingual (Spanish/English) clinical scientist and neuropsychologist.
 Her research focuses on addressing neurocognitive disparities in aging and promoting health equity.

-Marianne Chanti-Ketterl
+Marianne Chanti-Ketterl PhD

-Dr. Chanti-Ketterl is a bilingual gerontologist (Spanish/English) with expertise in the epidemiology of aging.
+Marianne Chanti-Ketterl is a bilingual gerontologist (Spanish/English) with expertise in the epidemiology of aging.
 Her research focuses on how environmental exposures—the exposome—affect cognitive function and the development of Alzheimer’s disease, related dementias, and other neurodegenerative conditions such as Parkinson’s disease.
 She explores a range of factors, including pesticide and toxic chemical exposure, social determinants of health, traumatic brain injury, metabolic biomarkers, cognitive resilience, and interventions such as cognitive training.
 She is also interested in research involving artificial intelligence and machine learning methodologies.
 She welcomes opportunities for academic collaboration.

 Lizbeth Vera Murillo, MS

 Hola!
 I am a bilingual (English/Spanish) clinical research coordinator, originally from Ecuador.
 I obtained my Bachelor’s in Psychology at Youngstown State University and my Master’s in Psychological Science at the University of North Florida.
 My research focuses on neurocognitive health equity for Latinos/Hispanos and Black/African Americans, mainly through promoting the recruitment and retention of these groups in research studies.
-In my current role at Duke, I am focused on helping the lab address neuropsychological test standards for Spanish Speakers with the LAMP (Latinos, Memoria y Pensamiento) study and prevent cognitive problems with our Parkinson’s study
+In my current role at Duke, I am focused on helping the lab address neuropsychological test standards for Spanish Speakers with the LAMP (Latinos, Memoria y Pensamiento) study and prevent cognitive problems with our Parkinson’s study.

 Leo Sanabria